© Lisa Jane Rimmer

 “No, of course not, people can’t touch rainbows” Lily laughed.
 “These are called balloons and if I let them go, they’ll float up into the air, up and up, really high!
 These will definitely get you home!”
 Lily smiled, extremely pleased with herself.

 As Lily handed the bunch of balloons to Capella, he immediately lifted into the air.
 Lily was clapping and jumping up and down, she was so excited.
-As he floated up Lily noticed he seemed to be moving towards the great oak tree at the bottom of the garden.
+Capella floated up and up, moving at speed, too much speed, towards the great oak tree at the bottom of the garden.

 “I’m so sorry Capella, I’m out of ideas,” Lily said as she climbed up the steps and reached out to the little star.